 Consider what you look for as a reader: clarity, organization, and simplicity.
 The craft of writing, then, is initially a task of critical thinking, of determining precisely what you want to convey; it subsequently becomes a matter of presenting your ideas to readers clearly and in an organized fashion.

-CNO Admiral John Richardson makes a case for writing in his article with Lieutenent Ashley O'Keefe, “Now Hear This – Read.
+Admiral John M. Richardson makes a case for writing in his article with Lieutenant Ashley O'Keefe, “Now Hear This – Read.
 Write.
 Fight.,” a short piece that calls on all Navy personnel to advance the mission by rigorously reading and writing.
 We highly recommend you take a few minutes to read it; find the article, plus some other wise words on writing, in the links.

 Why Write?
 Links

 Article: CNO Admiral John Richardson and Lieutenant Ashley O'Keefe, “Now Hear This – Read.
 Write.
 Fight.,” U.S. Naval Institute Proceedings, June 2016 Vol. 142/6/1,360.

 Article: Dmitry Filipoff, “Operationalizing the CNO’s Call to Read and Write,” Center for International Maritime Security, June 27, 2016.